DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/miscellaneous-operations/export-html-editor-content-to-various-documents-formats.md

 ---
-title: Export HTML Editor Content to Various Documents Formats
+title: Export Content to Various Documents Formats
 author: Alexey Kazakov
 legacyId: 11350
 ---
-# Export HTML Editor Content to Various Documents Formats
+# Export Content to Various Documents Formats
-To export a document, first invoke a dropdown menu with the list of available document formats:
+To export a document, invoke a dropdown menu with the list of available document formats.

 ![ASPxHtmlEditor_choose_export.png](../../../images/img16462.png)